ToanCoi/Kafka-begin/README.md

 # Kafka-begin
-Project which i learn kafka with .net core
+Project which i learn kafka with .net 6

 Tobegin: